codewithmokone/codewithmokone/README.md

 ### About Me

-I am a passionate Fullstack Developer with a strong foundation in both frontend and backend technologies.
-A versatile developer specializing in **Full Stack Development** with a passion for continuous learning.
-My expertise lies in integration, improving user interfaces, and enhancing overall user experiences.
-I thrive on solving challenging problems and creating innovative solutions.
+Passionate and detail-oriented Front-End Developer with a solid foundation in HTML, CSS, JavaScript, React, React Native, and hands-on experience in building responsive and user-friendly websites.
+Skilled in collaborating with designers and back-end developers to create seamless web applications.
+Eager to learn new technologies and frameworks like Angular and Vue.js to further enhance front-end capabilities.
+Strong problem-solving skills and a commitment to improving web performance and user experience.

 ### Qualifications
-- Diploma in Internet Engineering (Rosebank College IIE)
+- Diploma in Internet Engineering (Rosebank College IIE) - 2012
-- Certificate in React (CodeTribe Academy MLab)
+- Certificate in React (CodeTribe Academy MLab) - 2023

 ### What I do
 - Current Role: Open to work.